Planck 2015 results. XVIII. Background geometry & topology: CMB signals in anisotropic and multiply-connected universes

-In \citet{planck2013-p19} we computed the temperature-temperature ($TT$) correlation matrices by summing up all modes $\vec{k}_{\vec{n}}$ that are present given the boundary conditions imposed by the non-trivial topology.
-For a cubic torus, we have $\vec{k}_{\vec{n}} = (2 \pi / L) \vec{n}$ for a triplet of integers $\vec{n}$, and the harmonic-space correlation matrix
+In \citet{planck2013-p19} we computed the temperature-temperature ($TT$) covariance matrices by summing up all modes $\vec{k}_{\vec{n}}$ that are present given the boundary conditions imposed by the non-trivial topology.
+For a cubic torus, we have a three-dimensional wave vector $\vec{k}_{\vec{n}} = (2 \pi / L) \vec{n}$ for a triplet of integers $\vec{n}$, with unit vector ${\vec{\hat{k\,}}}$ and the harmonic-space covariance matrix

 where $\Delta_\ell^{(T)} (k, \Delta\eta)$ is the temperature radiation transfer function (see, e.g., \citealt{Bond:1987uc} and \citealt{Seljak1996cmbfast}).

 It is straightforward to extend this method to include polarization, since the cubic topology affects neither the local physics that governs the transfer functions, nor the photon propagation.
 The only effect is the discretization of the modes.
 We can therefore simply replace the radiation transfer function for the temperature fluctuations with the one for polarization, and obtain